Squarespace Web Design and Brand Message: What Does Your Business Do and Why Should People Choose You?

 To access blank worksheets that help you move through this exercise, visit the resources section.

-Communicating your value through web design & digital marketing
+Communicating your value through web design, visual identity & digital marketing

 You can learn more about conversion focused web design here, and creating landing pages here.

 Doing so provides a better user experience as it makes it clear right away that someone has arrived at the correct destination.
+A well-designed site encourages visitors to stay on your site longer and increases the likelihood of a purchase.
 Because this provides a better user experience, it helps with your quality score when running Google Ads.
 Why is this important?
 Quality score influences how often your ads show and how much they cost.